dhewm/dhewm3/README.md

 It has been restored in dhewm3 1.5.1 after Creative Labs' [patent](https://patents.google.com/patent/US6384822B1/en) finally expired.

-Note that this did not change the visual appereance of the game, and didn't seem to make a noticeable performance difference (on halfway-recent hardware) either.
+Note that this did not change the visual appearance of the game, and didn't seem to make a noticeable performance difference (on halfway-recent hardware) either.

 ## MayaImport